 Not to mention that it’s worth adding eggs to you baby’s diet because they pack a nutrient-dense punch.
 “Eggs are rich in a variety of nutrients and packed with vitamins, minerals, and all the essential amino acids that contribute to babies’ good health,” Boyer says.
 “In addition, they are high in protein and also contain choline, which plays an important role in babies’ memory development.”

 It’s best to introduce your baby to eggs at home, where it’s easier to monitor for an allergic reaction.
 Avoid first trying eggs at a restaurant where they could be mixed with other allergen ingredients, or at daycare when you’re not around to watch.

 Common allergic reactions to eggs include vomiting, upset stomach, diarrhea, wheezing, coughing, difficulty breathing, hives, swelling, and dizziness.
 Anaphylaxis, a life-threatening condition that impairs breathing, is rare with egg allergies.
 But if your baby is having trouble breathing, call 911 immediately.
 If your child experiences some of the other less serious reactions, contact an allergist who can do a skin prick allergy test to confirm whether your child is allergic to eggs.

 Even if your baby does have an egg allergy, it’s likely not forever.
-Most children outgrow them before the age of 16.
+Most children outgrow it before the age of 16.
 But in most cases, eggs are healthy (and tasty!) for little kids.
-So once your baby reaches that 6-month mark, serve up a scramble, and your baby will likely be glad you did.
+So once your baby reaches that 6-month mark, serve up a scramble, and your baby will probably be glad you did.